Trump's Promises Of Deportations Create Uncertainty For N.J. Family

 President-elect Trump has pledged to deport millions of immigrants living in the country illegally, although he has also said he doesn't want to break up families.
 And Trump has committed to rolling back President Obama's immigration policies, including DACA.

 For Olga Armas, the fear is that what her family has gained could all go away.
 She's volunteering with Mark the Road New Jersey, an activist group that works for immigrants' rights.
-And she's helping to bring protesters to Washington for this weekend's rally.
+She's helping to bring protesters to Washington for this weekend's rally.

 Without DACA, her daughter could still be accepted to college.
 But losing her legal status would make it harder for Desiree Armas to find the money for school, or to work at a job or internship once she gets there.
 She says kids with DACA want the same thing immigrants to this country have always wanted.